ryancalhoun/gameoflife/README.md

 # gameoflife
 Conway's Game of Life

-# Run unit tests
+## Run unit tests

 	$ rake test

-# Run game in console
+## Run game
+In the console:

 	$ rake console

-# Run game in web browser with default port 8080
+In web browser with default port 8080:

 	$ rake web

-# Run game in web browser with custom port
+In web browser with custom port:

 	$ rake web PORT=9000